Get On The Bus

 to find some wheels.

-Sr. Suzanne and children from one of the 1st families of Get On The Bus, 1999.
+Sr. Suzanne Jabro and children from one of the 1st families of Get On The Bus, 2000.

-Get On The Bus was framed by Women and Criminal Justice, but brought to life by Sr. Suzanne Steffen, CSJ, who volunteered to serve as its first director.
-In 1999, Sr. Steffen coordinated a bus that traveled from Los Angeles to the prisons in Chowchilla.
+Get On The Bus was framed by Women and Criminal Justice, but brought to life by Sr. Suzanne Jabro, CSJ, and Sr. Suzanne Steffen, CSJ (1928-2016), who both volunteered to serve as its first directors.
+In 1999, the two coordinated a bus that traveled from Los Angeles to the women’s prisons in Chowchilla.
 In that first year there were 15 children on the bus.
 Today, Get On The Bus fills more than 47 buses with 943 children from all over California to visit their mothers on the Friday before Mothers Day.
 In 2006, the program started to bring children to visit their fathers in prison for Father’s Day.
 Our events not only unites families, but also informs the public of the devastation that occurs when a parent is sent to prison.
 A mother is still a mother to her child, a father is still a father to his child even though they are separated by miles and prison walls.

 Providing transportation is an important service to alleviate separation, but we would prefer change in sentencing laws that would eliminate mandatory minimum sentences for non-violent offenses and create community-based alternatives to incarceration for women with dependent children.
 By demonstrating the devastating social and economic circumstances that result when families are torn apart by incarceration, Get On The Bus serves as a key point of entry for education, activism, and collaboration.
 If hundreds of individuals can work together to fund and fill buses with children, then those same individuals can be inspired and empowered to work together to create a powerful voice for reform.